konveyor/enhancements/enhancements/assessment-module/README.md

 - **Name**: Name of the archetype
 - **Description**: Brief description of the archetype
-- **Tags**: The list of tags that define the archetype.
+- **Criteria Tags**: The list of tags that define the archetype.
 - **Maintainers**: List of stakeholders and stakeholder groups that maintain the archetype in the organization.
 This is metainformation that could be useful to navigate the organization and reach out to key people when more information about an archetype is needed.
 - **Applications**: List of applications that are associated with the archetype.
-Association happens automatically via a match of the tags that define with the archetype with the ones that are associated with the application.
+Association happens automatically via a match of the criteria tags that define with the archetype with the ones that are associated with the application.

-The header of the archetypes table will include filters that include Name, Description, Tags and Maintainers as criteria.
+The header of the archetypes table will include filters that include Name, Description, Criteria Tags and Maintainers as criteria.
 Alongside the filtering, a button will be displayed to create a new archetype.

 Each row will have a menu with the following options: